 Alternatively, you might want to go all the way into the soil and try a long-term amendment, which would consist in passing all the wood through a woodchipper, and then composting these woodchips with the assistance of a fungus (Stropharia rugosoannulata).
 You could compost it in place alongside the leaves, by making big mountains of it, or you could also try to directly work it into the soil.
 This last method would be theoretically the most short-term one as well, but that would be assuming that you had enough organic matter already decomposed (such as compost) to introduce in the soil.
 As woodchips are ‘raw’, you would have to wait around a year to plant after they have decayed.

 Now, if you have a meadow or an otherwise open space, your best shot is to buy a mix of seeds of cover crop species (think at least one species of legume, and one of grass or grains), and plant it over the heavy clay soil.
 As it grows, you could either let it go to seed and colonize the soil, or cut it and alternatively let it decompose over it or mix it directly into the ground.
 In the meantime, you should begin colonizing any slopes or uneven spaces of the terrain with perennial plants (comfrey, or food plants such as elderberries) in order to prevent the topsoil that you are working so hard to make from washing away with the next rain.
-This is how many clay soils become that way, actually.
+This is how many clay soils become that way, soil gardening, actually.

 Whatever you do, don’t try to amend it with sand or silt!
 As the University of Illinois alerts, “it creates a soil structure akin to concrete”.
 Definitely not what we’re going after.
 Instead, you’re looking for a soil that routinely looks like this, before it becomes a full-fledged vegetable garden: